Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Wrapped up Vue animations.

 **Thoughts:** My only takeaways from this are that I defintely need to study advanced CSS, and then probably review this section afterwards.
 The Vue- and JS-specific syntax was easy enough to get, but I don't totally understand CSS animation.
 However, that's going to wait until I totally finish Max's Vue course.

+### Day 93: Tuesday, May 14th, 2019 - House flooded last week, hence the break.
+RIP floors.

+**Today's Progress:** Very first experience with backend development.
+Did so with Vue and Firebase.

+**Thoughts:** This was my first experience with backend!
+I was excited, still am.
+It was with Firebase.
+It seems simple enough to send and receive data.
+However, I think Max either zipped past the basics too fast, or assumed that the student has some backend knowledge already (which I do not, besides very basics).
+That makes sense, though.
+This is a Vue class, which is a frontend framework, and this isn't a backend class.
+It's something that I'll definitely want to deep dive into eventually since I do want to be a fullstack developer.